frejanordsiek/hdf5storage/README.rst

 Versions
 ========

+0.1.19.
+Bugfix release.
+        * Issue #122 and #124.
+Replaced use of deprecated ``numpy.asscalar``
+          functions with the ``numpy.ndarray.item`` method.
+        * Issue #123.
+Forced the use of English month and day of the week names in the HDF5 header for MATLAB compatibility.
+        * Issue #125.
+Fixed accidental collection of ``pkg_resources.parse_version`` from setuptools as a Marshaller now that it is a class.
 0.1.18.
 Performance improving release.
         * Pull Request #111 from Daniel Hrisca.
 Many repeated calls to the ``__getitem__`` methods of objects were turned into single calls.